-Phone or email to explain your request and obtain an appointment.
-Email requests for appointments are most effective if followed up by a telephone inquiry to confirm an appointment time.

-If possible, introduce yourself using a personal referral, like a mutual acquaintance.
-If you found this contact using services from The Career Center, use The Career Center as the bridge for your contact. (e.g., "I'm Jessica Long, a sophomore at FSU.
-I found your name in The Career Center's ProfessioNole database").
-If a personal referral is not available, let the individual know how you found them and emphasize your common interests, goals, or career pursuits as the bridge to connect you.

-Explain your request to schedule an appointment for gathering information about their field of work.
-If questioned, indicate clearly that you are not applying for a job at this time.
-Rather, you are conducting career research to help you make better decisions.
-If the person you are trying to reach is not in, you can leave a message or ask when to call back.

-Try to schedule a 20-30 minute appointment, to be conducted by phone or in person at their convenience.
-If the present time is too busy for the person you contact, ask when would be a better time or ask if he/she can suggest another contact that could provide you with helpful information.
+- Phone or e-mail to explain your request and obtain an appointment.
+E-mail requests for appointments are most effective if followed up by a telephone inquiry to confirm an appointment time. - Introduce yourself using a personal referral.
+If possible, have a mutual acquaintance or the Career Center as the bridge for your contact. (e.g., "I'm Jessica Long, a sophomore at FSU.
+I found your name in the FSU Career Center's ProfessioNole database). - Explain your request to schedule an appointment for gathering information about their field of work.
+If questioned, indicate clearly that you are not applying for a job at this time, but merely conducting career research to help you make better decisions.
+If the person you are trying to reach is not in, you can leave a message or ask when to call back. - Try to schedule a 20-30 minute appointment, to be conducted by phone or in person at their convenience.
+If the present time is too busy for the person you contact, ask when would be a better time or ask if he/she can suggest another contact in the organization that could provide you with helpful information.

 If your intent is to speak with the individual in person (which is optimal), try to avoid letting your phone call to schedule the appointment turn into the actual interview.
-Sometimes the potential interviewee might say over the phone: "I have some time now ... what did you want to ask me?"
+However, sometimes the person might say over the phone: "I have some time now ... what did you want to ask me?"
 You should be prepared to conduct the interview over the phone if the person gives you an opportunity to do so.
 If you are able to schedule an on-site visit, remember to ask for directions and parking information.

-What Should I Do During the Interview?
+What should I do during the interview?

-- Dress as if it were an actual job interview.
-First impressions are always important. - Get to your appointment a few minutes early and be courteous to everyone that you meet secretary, receptionist, etc. Do not exceed your requested time, but be prepared to stay longer in case the contact indicates a willingness to talk longer. - Bring your résumé to the interview, but do not immediately ask the interviewee to review it.
-Wait for an appropriate time to show them your résumé. - Once inside the organization, look around.
-What kind of working environment is present - dress style, communication patterns, sense of humor, etc.?
-Is this a place you would want to work? - Ask open-ended questions (questions that require more than a "yes" or "no" answer), which can promote discussion. - Thank the interviewee for taking the time to meet you.
-Emphasize your willingness to stay connected, and ask for a business card if available.
+- Do not exceed your requested time, but be prepared to stay longer in case the contact indicates a willingness to talk longer. - Bring your resume to the interview. - Dress as if it were an actual job interview.
+First impressions are always important. - Get to your appointment a few minutes early and be courteous to everyone that you meet-secretary, receptionist, etc. - Do not be afraid to ask open-ended questions, which can promote discussion. - Once inside the organization, look around.
+What kind of working environment is present-dress style, communication patterns, sense of humor, etc.?
+Is this a place you would want to work?

-What Should I Do Afterwards?
+What should I do afterwards?

 - Evaluate your experience.
 How did you manage scheduling and conducting the information interview?
 How well did you prepare?
 Did you get the information you sought?
 What information do you still lack?
 Do you need to interview more people in order to get more than one biased viewpoint or additional information?
-What do you need to do next? - Follow up with a thank you note expressing your appreciation to your contact for his/her time and interest.
+What do you need to do next? - Follow-up with a thank you note, expressing your appreciation to your contact for his/her time and interest.
 You may also want to include your conclusions/decisions resulting from the interview.
-This thank you note can be emailed or handwritten. - Record the information that you obtained: names, comments, and new referrals for future reference, and make appointments to interview the referrals.
-After doing several information interviews, you may be more informed.
+Record the information that you obtained: names, comments, and new referrals for future reference, and make appointments to interview the referrals. - After doing several information interviews you may be more informed.
 You may also be able to make better decisions which are based on accurate, current information.